redacademy/best-fall-2016/themes/best-challenge/README.md

 - Typewriter Animation - a nifty animation that auto populates text on the front page.

-- Custom Fields
+- Custom Fields - allows the client to update some of the key information on the website.

-- Custom Post Types
+- Custom Post Types - allows to add participating companies, resources and prizes and display them on separate pages.

+- File Downloader - allows to download resources on a click of a button

 LANGUAGES USED

 - Javascript
+- PHP
 - JQuery
 - HTML5
 - CSS3/SASS